3XOR Games with Perfect Commuting Operator Strategies Have Perfect Tensor Product Strategies and are Decidable in Polynomial Time: A Detailed Overview

 \subsection{Acknowledgements}

 The authors thank Igor Klep, Aram Harrow, Gurtej Kanwar, Anand Natarajan, William Slofstra, and Jop Briet for discussions and helpful comments.
 They also thank Zinan Hu and Zehong Zhao for providing numerical examples valuable to our understanding.
-J.W.
-Helton thanks the Center for Mathematical Sciences and Applications at Harvard for a stimulating stay leading to this collaboration and thanks to the NSF for its support thru DMS1500835.
-A. Bene Watts was supported by NSF grant CCF-1729369.
+They heartily thank both an anonymous referee and Taro Spirig for careful reading and helpful comments.